calypsonet/keyple-website/content/docs/developer-guide/calypso-application.md

 Keyple API was designed to support an extension system.
 On top of **Keyple Core**, APIs can be developed to extend Keyple features.
 For example, Calypso Network Association provides **Keyple Calypso Extension**.

-The use of **Keyple Calypso Extension** open the ability to operate commands with a calypso Portable Object and to manage a secure calypso transaction.
+The use of **Keyple Calypso Extension** open the ability to operate commands with a Calypso Portable Object and to manage a secure Calypso transaction seamlessly.
+It completely hides the details of the APDU commands that are sent to POs and SAMs, which are usually tedious operations.

 The diagram below shows the role of the **Keyple Calypso Extension** components in the software layers for a standalone application :